Techleap

-What is holding back the Dutch ecosystem?
-State of Dutch Tech 2023
+State of Dutch Tech: What is holding back the Dutch Tech Ecosystem?

 Our potential with regard to deep tech is insufficiently utilised and there has been a structural and increasing shortage of diverse talent for years.
 Furthermore, Dutch companies are too dependent on foreign investors, which is at the expense of our autonomy.
 The most important takeaways are included below for each theme followed by seven concrete calls to action.
 These are necessary to reach the government's goal for the Netherlands to catch up with the most successful ecosystems globally.